B4Bcoin/b4bcore-lib/README.md

 ## Principles

 B4Bcoin is a powerful new peer-to-peer platform for the next generation of financial technology.
-The decentralized nature of the Ravencoin network allows for highly resilient B4Bcoin infrastructure, and the developer community needs reliable, open-source tools to implement Ravencoin apps and services.
+The decentralized nature of the B4Bcoin network allows for highly resilient B4Bcoin infrastructure, and the developer community needs reliable, open-source tools to implement B4Bcoin apps and services.

 ## Get Started